swissdata/demo/README.md

 ## Two Text Files

-To keep it as simple as possible, we keep the information in two text files, one for the *data*, another one for the titles, the sources, the hierarchical structure, and all the natural language labels -- the *meta information*.
+To keep it as simple as possible, we keep the information in two text files, one for the *data*, another one for the titles, the sources, the hierarchical structure, and all the natural language labels --- the *meta information*.

-Because the information is stored in text files only, no special infrastructure is needed to disseminate the data: No database, no API Server -- a static URL is sufficient to allow anyone to process your data automatically.
+Because the information is stored in text files only, no special infrastructure is needed to disseminate the data: No database, no API Server &mdash a static URL is sufficient to allow anyone to process your data automatically.

 There are two common alternatives to our approach: The first alternative is a single spreadsheet, stored as `.csv` or `.xlsx`.
 Such a two-dimensional design is badly suited to hold comprehensive, nested hierarchical information, let alone multi-lingual labels.
 Multi line headers can be used to solve some of these problems, but they are a nightmare for automated processing.